Materials for GP practices in Leeds on diabetes foot care

-Our new patient engagement newsletter includes interviews, news and information for the west Leeds area.
+Our magazine includes interviews, news and information for the west Leeds area.

 The CCG is statutorily responsible for commissioning a range of healthcare for its population.
 In making commissioning decisions for its population, the CCG must be able to demonstrate that its decisions are made openly and transparently, that patients and the public are at the heart of these decisions and that these decisions are clinically led.
 This Constitution sets out the arrangements the CCG is putting in place to discharge its statutory duties and ensure that its decisions are made in the manner described above.